Modifier

 Section titled “Issues”The dot and word boundaries are Unicode-aware in some regex engines even when Unicode mode is disabled.

-Some mode modifiers are not yet implemented, most importantly ignore_case
+Some mode modifiers are not yet implemented, most importantly ignore_case, single_line and

 History